Eesti Laul: Format and rules

 The twenty selected songs in the contest are shown to the Estonian public through two semi-finals.
 From each semi-final, five acts get through to the final show.
 The winner is selected through two rounds of voting: the first round selects top three songs, selected through both jury and televoting; the second round selects the winner from the three songs through 100% televoting.

 Most of the rules are dictated by those of the Eurovision Song Contest.
 However, regulations have been introduced by the Estonian broadcaster.
 The competition's official rules are released by ERR early in preparation for each year's Eesti Laul, to ensure any changes are noted by songwriters and performers.

 There is a limit of six people on stage for each performance.
 All vocals had to be completely live; human voices are not allowed on backing tracks.

 Entries usually are not publicly broadcast until the songs are previewed on television.

 Until 2017, competing songs were only permitted if they were written by all-Estonian team.
 Since 2017, foreign collaborations were allowed as long as 50% of the song authors were Estonians.
 Artists and songwriters were allowed to submit up to three songs each with an exception to this rule for songwriters who participated in songwriting camps organised by the Estonian Song Academy.

 Winners

 The first winner of Eesti Laul was Urban Symphony with the song "Rändajad", beating the televoting favourite Laura in the first round.
 At Eurovision, the group changed Estonia's fortunes at the contest, qualifying for the final (third in the semi-final, with 115 points), and placing sixth in the final with 129 points.

-The most recent winner of the contest was Tommy Cash with the song "Espresso macchiato".
+The most recent winner of the contest was Vanilla Ninja with the song "Too Epic to Be True".